foxhound-tech-us/terraform-module-template/README.md

 - Dependabot for Github Actions
 - Semantic Versioning of releases
   - PRs are checked to ensure their name matches Conventional Commit style
+- Run Terraform Test on PRs and Releases
-- Push Module to HCP/TFE
+- Push Module to HCP/TFE after Release

 ### Semantic Versioning